Take a deep breath…..

 Split your achievements and responsibilities

 Always split these in each of your roles.
 It makes the information easier for employers to digest at a glance and helps put the information into context.
-Knowing you’ve achieved 10% year on year growth for a household brand is very different to achieving the same result for a brand new start-up.
+Knowing you’ve achieved 10% year on year growth for a household brand is very different to achieve the same result for a brand new start-up.
 Carrying this out, you will also feel really good about yourself as you will probably have forgotten some of the great things you have achieved in the past.

 Digital is perfect for this as you’ll be able to speak in terms of improvements in CPA, CRO, CTR or budget savings in SEO/PPC costs as your key achievements.
 Analytical abilities and working with numbers will be part of your role, so displaying your ability to speak competently in these terms and your ability to convey that information to others would be a huge benefit.